UTorontoDataScience/research-software-development-support/.github/ISSUE_TEMPLATE/software-development-support-project.md

 # Project description

-Describe the existing software and the research it supports/enables.
+Describe the existing software and the research it supports/enables, including any links to existing sites, documentation, or code repositories.

 # Support goals